ballerina-platform/module-ballerinax-java.jms/docs/spec/spec.md

 ### 6.1.
 Functions

-To receive the next message arrived within the specified timeout interval, `receive` function can be used.
+To receive the next message arriving within the specified timeout interval, `receive` function can be used.
 ```ballerina
 # Receives the next message that arrives within the specified timeout interval.
 # ```